transcending1/Review/admin/subpage/modules/module_doc/Number Sampling.md

 # Number Sampling
+## Detailed Info
-+ Description
+### Description

-The method of random sampling a certain number of small sample data in the original data set.
-This module is often used to extract small samples for data visualization
+'The method of random sampling a certain number of small sample data in the original data set.
+This module is often used to extract small samples for data visualization'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Data Transformation | Sampling And Split | DOCKER | 1 | 0 | 2048 | allow |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |